 Artificial intelligence technology is providing us with lots of handy resources that make our lives as designers and developers much easier.
-This month, there’s a great tool for recognising the contents of images – you can train it to detect whatever characteristics you want.
+This month, there’s a great web design tool for recognising the contents of images – you can train it to detect whatever characteristics you want.

 On top of that, there’s an online presentation tool just for designers, a directory of failed startups that helps to guide you around typical pitfalls, and much more.